O-Cedar EasyWring Microfiber Spin Mop · โ˜… 4.7 Editor's Choice Spin Mop Check price on Amazon →

 SurfacesTile, hardwood, vinyl, laminate, stone

-Should you buy the O-Cedar EasyWring Microfiber Spin Mop?
+O-Cedar EasyWring Microfiber Spin Mop FAQs

-Is the O-Cedar EasyWring worth $39 in 2026?+
+Is the O-Cedar EasyWring worth the price in 2026?

-O-Cedar EasyWring vs Libman Wonder Mop: which is better?+
+O-Cedar EasyWring vs Libman Wonder Mop: which is better?

 The O-Cedar is the better daily-driver for most households because of the foot pedal wring and the integrated bucket.
 The Libman is cheaper and lighter, with a PVA sponge head that is more aggressive on dried-on messes.
 For households without storage space for a bucket, the Libman wins.
 For weekly whole-house mopping, the O-Cedar wins.

-Does it work on hardwood floors?+
+Does it work on hardwood floors?

 Yes, with the right wring setting.
 Press the foot pedal fully to wring the head to damp (not wet) for sealed hardwood.
 The microfiber holds enough moisture to clean without leaving the standing water that causes warping.
 For unsealed wood or older finishes that have lost their sealer, no mop is fully safe and a dry method is better.

-How often do I need to replace the mop head?+
+How often do I need to replace the mop head?

-Can the bucket double as a regular mop bucket?+
+Can the bucket double as a regular mop bucket?

 Yes for any mop that fits in the wringer well.
 The wringer well is shaped for the O-Cedar microfiber head, but standard sponge mops and string mops can be wrung by hand using the splash guard as a press surface.
 The bucket is a useful all-purpose 2.5-gallon container even if you switch mop systems later.

-📅 Update log
+Update log